Frivolities and Trophies

-The use and implementation of hair as a universal material are representative of a kind of frivolity of symbols which would govern man.
+The use of hair as a universal, raw material represents of a kind of frivolity in the signs and symbols that seem to govern mankind.

-The general structure of the exhibition is almost biographical, evolving from the frivolity of youth, through the inevitable loss due to age or violence, ending in mourning and memory.
+The general structure of the exhibition is almost biographical, evolving from the frivolity of youth, towards inevitable loss caused by age or violence and ending with mourning and memory.
 As a relic, hair retains some of the aura and energy of its original owner.
 A large part of the exhibition is dedicated to these “mana” which have given birth to multiple objects around the world which are regarded as “magical” or at least endowed with powers that can be seized (coveted).

-Co-published by Musée du quai Branly and Actes Sud
+Co-published by the musée du quai Branly / Actes Sud

 Diffusion Actes Sud